Sheco/tech/README.md

 Create a file called names.txt and paste the contents of the file in this repo into the file.

+- Find the row for "Juan"
-- List all of the names, sorted.
-Save it in a file called "sorted-names.txt"
+- List just the names in the names.txt.
-- Sort the whole file, using the "Number" column as the sorting column.
+- List the contents of the names.txt file, sorted using the "Number" column.